Overview

 When to Use Fusion

-Fusion adds operational complexity -- a gateway process, a composition step in your build pipeline, distributed debugging.
+Fusion adds operational complexity, including a gateway process, a composition step in your build pipeline, and distributed debugging.
 That complexity pays off in specific situations:

 -